marlonbarrios/duets-in-latent-space/README.md

 **performance + software + sound + concept by marlon barrios solano**

 https://github.com/marlonbarrios/duets-in-latent-space/assets/90220317/372e0a1a-a565-49f7-b781-56f3f0966cd2

 *This is the unseeable space in which machine learning makes its meaning.
 Beyond that which we are incapable of visualizing is that which we are incapable of even understanding.* - James Bridle

 In "Duets in Latent Spaces," I navigate the domain where machine learning finds its meaning, inspired by James Bridle's contemplation on the spaces beyond our capacity to visualize or understand.
 This endeavor is conceptualized as a lecture-performance, designed to bridge the realms of the tangible and virtual, facilitating presentations both in person and online.
 It unfolds through a series of vignettes, each spanning 3 to 5 minutes, that illuminate the generative potential of human-AI interaction, inviting the audience into a collaborative narrative that melds human intuition with algorithmic precision.

-Each segment ventures into uncharted probability spaces, powered by bespoke applications I've developed to interface with advanced generative AI and machine learning models.
+Each segment is woven with personal stories, dance, histories about cybernetics, migration, post-coloniality and choreography.
+They venture into uncharted probability spaces, powered by bespoke applications I've developed to interface with advanced generative AI and machine learning models.
 These interactions forge immersive experiences that delve into the deep, unseen dimensions of data.
 By manipulating inputs, actions, and prompts, I navigate the AI models' generative processes, forging a unique cognitive link with evolving texts, images, and soundscapes set within the ethereal spaces of desire, memory, and digital consciousness.

 Central to the performance are several technologies: p5.js, enabling creative coding in the browser; Next.js, for rendering server-side React applications; Large Language Models (LLMs), offering extensive capabilities for generating human-like text; and Generative Adversarial Networks (GANs), known for producing highly realistic images.
 These technologies underpin the performance, facilitating REAL-TIME dynamic interactions that highlight the creative and contemplative capacities of generative AI.